gardener/gardener/docs/concepts/resource-manager.md

 While we have progressed with our [extensibility story](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md) (moving cloud providers out-of-tree) we had decided that the kube-addon-manager is no longer suitable for this use-case.
 The problem with it is that it needs to have its managed resources on its file system.
 This requires storing the resources in `ConfigMap`s or `Secret`s and mounting them to the kube-addon-manager pod during deployment time.
-The gardener-resource-manager uses `CustomResourceDefinition`s which allows to dynamically add, change, and remove resources with immediate action and without the need to reconfigure the volume mounts/restarting the pod.
+The `gardener-resource-manager` uses `CustomResourceDefinition`s which allows to dynamically add, change, and remove resources with immediate action and without the need to reconfigure the volume mounts/restarting the pod.

 Meanwhile, the `gardener-resource-manager` has evolved to a more generic component comprising several controllers and webhook handlers.
 It is deployed by gardenlet once per seed (in the `garden` namespace) and once per shoot (in the respective shoot namespaces in the seed).

+## Component Configuration

+Similar to other Gardener components, the `gardener-resource-manager` uses a so-called component configuration file.
+It allows specifying certain central settings like log level and formatting, client connection configuration, server ports and bind addresses, etc.
+In addition, controllers and webhooks can be configured and sometimes even disabled.

+Note that the very basic `ManagedResource`, secret and health controllers cannot be disabled.

+You can find an example configuration file [here](../../example/resource-manager/10-componentconfig.yaml).

 ## Controllers